hkhamvan263/hkhamvan263.github.io/README.md

 ## Coming Soon
 - Link to the Form page
-- Client Update
 - Link to the JQuery Page
+- Express Server
-- Other Updates
+- Other Update

+## Warning
+Please do NOT copy code from this repository and submit it as a class assignment, hackathon project, et cetera.